Starting From $93.00

 AeroMarine Products expanding 2 part pour-in place foam is a closed cell, rigid urethane foam.
-Our closed cell pour foam works very well as a flotation foam in building and/or repairing boats, barges, docks, canoes, kayaks, pontoons, etc. Additionally, AeroMarine Products’ closed cell pour foam is good for insulating buildings, pools, hot tubs and spas.
+Our 8# closed cell pour foam works very well for repairing boat decks, sterns, and masts.

 Do NOT use our pour foam on inflatables and/or canvas.